 Cognitive robot systems use sensors and cameras to perceive their environment, in order to acquire and process knowledge for goal directed behavioral decisions.
 Such systems can be robot vehicles (e.g. for map buildung), robot arms (e.g. for object grasping), or robot heads (e.g. for active vision).
 The main focus of the course is on methods to reach such intelligent robot behaviors.
 This includes architectures, space representation, self localisation, navigation, visual servoing, online robot learning, robotics simulation.
-In the practical part, selected topics are being deepened using mobile robots and the Robot Operating System in programming language Python.
+Within the scope of the exercise, selected topics are deepened in an application-related manner.
 Contents at a glance:

 - Applications of Cognitive Robot Systems

 - Cognitive perception-action systems

 - Visual Servoing of a robot arm